-I’d love to take credit for this provocative title, but, sadly, I can’t.
+I’d love to take credit for this provocative title, but I can’t.
 This phrase was first used 45 years ago when a study showing little or no relationship between training and work performance was published.

-Most recently, it was used this past August for the title of a Harvard Business School working paper which demonstrated the same findings.
+More recently, it was used by a Harvard Business School working paper which demonstrated the same findings.

 What a Haul!

 Since 2012, U.S. companies have spent more than $150Bn every year on education and training.
 That’s a lotta dough!
 Incredibly, survey data collected from HR and training professionals peg the effectiveness of these programs at… are you sitting down?… between 10% and 50%.

 That means $75 – $135 billion training dollars is wasted EVERY year.
 No results to show for it.